dallas-hall/kode-kloud-engineer/linux-system-administrator/users-and-groups/grant-passwordless-sudo-to-user.md

 ## Task

 > We have some users on all app servers in Stratos Datacenter.
-Some of them have been assigned some new roles and responsibilities, therefore their users need to be upgraded with sudo access so that they can perform admin level tasks.<br><br>a.
-Provide `sudo` access to user `yousuf` on all app servers.<br><br>b.
-Make sure you have set up password-less sudo for the user.
+Some of them have been assigned some new roles and responsibilities, therefore their users need to be upgraded with sudo access so that they can perform admin level tasks.
+>
+> a.
+Provide `sudo` access to user `ravi` on all app servers.
+>
+> Make sure you have set up password-less sudo for the user.

 ## Preliminary Steps